 Now, when buying a Bentley one obviously expects a certain level of suppleness to the vehicle's ride, along with matching silence and isolation from the road.
 Despite those challenges, Bentley has continued to forgo the use of a heavier, more complex folding hard-top roof and continues to use a tried and true soft-top design.
 To help offset whatever noise may be introduced through the soft-top, Bentley utilized a multi-layered fabric hood, acoustic glass and under-body panels to help reduce noise where possible.

-In terms of price, image and sheer luxuriousness, the Continental GTC is a bit unique - but don't be surprised to see the big Bentley compared with the Audi R8 Spyder, the Aston Martin DB9 Volante one of many Porsche 911 Carrera Cabriolet models.
+In terms of price, image and sheer luxuriousness, the Continental GTC is a bit unique - but don't be surprised to see the big Bentley compared with the Aston Martin DB9 Volante one of many Porsche 911 Carrera Cabriolet models.

 Price-wise, the W12-powered model can be cross-shopped with big-name supercars such as the McLaren 650S Spider and the Ferrari 488 Spider.